An overview of mathematical issues arising in the Geometric complexity theory approach to VP v.s. VNP: Introduction

-We express the restrictions on modules appearing in $\BC[\ol{GL_{n^2}\cdot \ell^{n-m}\tperm_m}]$ that we do have , as well as our information regarding $\BC[\ol{GL_{n^2}\cdot \tdet_n}]$, in terms of {\it Kronecker coefficients}, culminating in Theorem \ref{precisekroncond}.
+We express the restrictions on modules appearing in $\BC[\ol{GL_{n^2}\cdot [\ell^{n-m}\tperm_m}]]$ that we do have, as well as our information regarding $\BC[\ol{GL_{n^2}\cdot [\tdet_n}]]$, in terms of {\it Kronecker coefficients} \peterchange and {\it symmetric Kronecker coefficients} that we introduce in \S\ref{se:1stmainex}.
 Kronecker coefficients are defined as the multiplicities occurring in tensor products of representations of symmetric groups.
 We review all relevant information regarding these coefficients that we are aware of in \S\ref{kronsect}.
 Unfortunately, from this information, we are currently unable to see how one could prove Conjecture \ref{msmainconjb} in the case $c=1$ (which is straight-forward by other means), let alone for all~$c$.
 Nevertheless, we have found the GCT program a beautiful source of inspiration for future work.

 This program is beginning to gain the attention of the mathematical community, for example the recent preprints \cite{Popovpreprint}, where an algorithm is given for determining if one orbit is in the closure of another, and \cite{BORpreprint}, where a conjecture of Mulmuley regarding Kronecker coefficients is disproven and, in an appendix by Mulmuley, a modified conjecture is proposed.
+Since the original submission of this paper in July 2009, there have been several developments \cite{LMRdet, buci:09,buci:10,kumar:10,buic:10} whose relevance we note where appropriate in the body of the paper.